CamCove-Crichton/Whiskey-d_Away/README.md

 - Then added in a sort by price and rating elements in the template as well as add the functionality for them in the view for a better user experience to be able to quickly sort the tour experiences by price from cheapest to most expensive, or by rating from highest to lowest
 - Added an anchor element tag to the categories displayed in the tour_detail template, so users can easily link back to specific categories if required
 - For a better UI and UX, I added in a badge-pill from bootstrap to display the current selected category, and then added an anchor tag to the page heading, for the user to easily navigate back to all the whiskey experiences, instead of having to go back into the dropdown menu, and give it a bit of a background for a better contrast
+- Decided to also add in the sort by selector on the tour experience template to allow users to have more flexibility to sort the experiences by price, rating and alphabetical order, as well as when on the tour experiences template, it shows the total number of results for experiences found, and works with the filters

 ### Future Developments